itrocks/coding-standard/README.md

 ## 4. PhpStorm integration
 After having [cloned this project on your disk](#12-stand-alone), you're able to integrate coding standards rules directly in PhpStorm.

-Go in PhpStorm settings `Languages & Framework > PHP > Code Sniffer` and configure as following:
+Go in PhpStorm settings `Languages & Framework > PHP > Code Sniffer` to configure the path of phpcs executable:

 ![PhpStorm configuration 1](doc/pstorm-config1.png "PhpStorm configuration 1")